fadeoutsoftware/WASDI/docs/PythonCookbook/RunApplication.rst

 What it does:

- - Read Input Parameters
+ - Reads Input Parameters
- - Create the dictionary with the params to pass in input to our application
+ - Creates the dictionary with the params to pass in input to our application
- - Run the application
+ - Runs the application
- - Wait for the application to finish
+ - Waits for the application to finish